-is The Texas Tribune’s first reporting fellow in Washington, D.C.
-She is a junior at The University of Texas at Austin where she studies journalism and government.
+is an investigative reporting fellow at The Texas Tribune.
+She was also the Tribune's first reporting fellow in Washington, D.C.
+She is a junior at The University of Texas at Austin, where she studies journalism and government.
 She is a member of the Liberal Arts Honors Program and is learning Arabic through the Arabic Flagship Program.
 This semester, Claire was chosen as an Archer Fellow, giving her the opportunity to study and intern in Washington.
 Claire has previously reported and edited for The Daily Texan, UT’s student-run campus newspaper, where she covered the 85th session of the Texas Legislature.
 Claire loves spending time with her family and listening to the boss, Bruce Springsteen.

 The Alamo has become a central focus in the GOP race for land commissioner.
 Challengers say that under the leadership of incumbent George P. Bush, the General Land Office's management of the Alamo has been mishandled.
 Representatives for the land office say the Alamo plan is often misconstrued.

 George P. Bush, whose agency took over running the iconic Texas landmark from the Daughters of the Republic of Texas in 2015, says a "doctored" audit led to the investigation — but won't say how it was doctored.

 The open enrollment period to buy health insurance through the federal government ends Dec.
 15. With the enrollment window cut in half and Trump administration limitations on the budget, more Texans could go uninsured.